Subtotal | $0.00 |

 Cons:

 All in all, you get what you pay for.
-When you are ready for more control, you can switch to one of the paid services without losing out on the social environment of the big free platforms, since a lot of the premium services also allow you to automatically cross-post your videos to YouTube and others.
+When you are ready for more control, you can switch to one of the paid video hosting services without losing out on the social environment of the big free platforms, since a lot of the premium services also allow you to automatically cross-post your videos to YouTube and others.

-There is a wide spectrum of plans from providers specializing in video hosting for businesses.
+There is a wide spectrum of plans from providers specializing in hosting videos for businesses.
 Usually the players in this arena focus on specific markets or applications for digital video.
 Some of them offer free plans with minimal feature sets.
 In all cases, they deliver an ad-free experience and unbranded players.

 Jetpack is a WordPress plugin with video hosting as part of its Premium and Professional plans starting at $9/month.
 It gives you unlimited storage and seamless integration into the WordPress editing environment.
 You get detailed statistics about individual video plays and overall viewership.
 Jetpack also comes with access to a content distribution network.